 The most successful exercises for curing Achilles tendonitis are eccentric strengthening exercises which involve strengthening the tendon as it lengthens.

-Studies have been shown these to be probably the most effective treatment method for treating long term chronic achilles tendon pain.
-However the routine is tough and the patient is likely to suffer some disomfort before they see improvement.
+Studies have been shown these to be probably the most effective treatment method for treating long term chronic Achilles tendon pain.
+However the routine is tough and the patient is likely to suffer some discomfort before they see improvement.

 Below we outline stretching exercises as well as a strengthening program based on the Hakan Alfredson's heel drop protocol which evidence has shown to be effective in up to 90% of patients.